-For cumulative percentages, it is possible to view the data with the y-axis reversed as well (going from 100 to 0 instead of 0 to 100) by selecting 'reversed' in the y-axis layout drop-down.
+For cumulative percentages, it is possible to view the data with the y-axis reversed as well (going from 100 to 0 instead of 0 to 100) by selecting ‘reversed’ from the y-axis layout options.

 8. Why does data for some years appear to be missing?